About this 8-day summer itinerary

 - explore Montreux, take a boat trip over the lake or get up to Rochers-de-Naye.
 More tips can be found here.

-- you can spend the night on a beautiful spot along Lake Geneva in the wonderful 3-star Swiss Historic Hotel Masson.
+- you can spend the night in the wonderful 3-star Swiss Historic Hotel Masson.
 It’s located in Veytaux, close to Montreux and the Chillon Castle.
 Free parking is available;

 - would you rather stay in Montreux?
 Mind that most hotels offer paid parking only.
 Please find our selection here.